Facebook has no plans to lift Trump ban, Sandberg says

-(Reuters) - Facebook Inc’s operations chief Sheryl Sandberg said on Monday the world’s largest social network had no plans to lift its block on the accounts of U.S. President Donald Trump.
+(Reuters) - Facebook Inc’s operations chief Sheryl Sandberg said on Monday the world’s largest social network had no plans to lift its block on the accounts of U.S. President Donald Trump, as the company clamped down on a phrase that has become a rallying cry for the president’s supporters.

-Sandberg, speaking during the Reuters Next conference, said she was glad that Facebook had taken the action, which came as tech giants scrambled to crack down on Trump’s baseless claims about fraud in the U.S. presidential election amid riots in Washington last week.
+Sandberg, speaking during the Reuters Next conference, said she was glad that Facebook had frozen Trump’s accounts, which came as tech giants scrambled to crack down on his baseless claims about fraud in the U.S. presidential election amid riots in Washington last week.

+Hours later, the company banned the phrase “stop the steal” altogether, citing use of the term to organize events contesting the outcome of the U.S. presidential election that have a propensity for violence.

 If Trump wanted to appeal the removal of his content, that could happen through the company’s new Oversight Board, she added.
 Facebook said Trump could not appeal the actual suspension through the board.